When home recording first became mainstream…

 The analog gear of decades past was slowly, but surely, being replaced…

-By a new generation of digital recording equipment that was cheaper and easier-to-use than ever before.
+By a new generation of audio interfaces and other digital gear that was cheaper and easier-to-use than ever before.

 And that trend has continued since.